 7. Prevent water damage

 Not only does smart home automation save energy.
 It can save money by preventing water damage if a leak occurs.
-Smart home sensors on dishwashers, washer machines and water heaters have sensors that are built in that shut of the water and notify you if it senses a water leak.
+Smart home sensors on dishwashers, washer machines, and water heaters have sensors that are built-in that shut off the water and notify you if it senses a water leak.

 Smart water valves are needed but can easily be installed in your house.
 If your dishwasher, washer machine or water heater do not have a water sensor, you can use a smart flood sensor.
 It is a portable device that can be placed on the floor in the basement or near a hot water tank or wash machine and can be incorporated into a smart hub system.